emreyolcu/drag-scroll/README.md

 [![Downloads](https://img.shields.io/github/downloads/emreyolcu/drag-scroll/total.svg)](https://github.com/emreyolcu/drag-scroll/releases)

-This small utility provides a toggleable drag and scroll mechanism for macOS.
+This small utility provides a toggleable drag-to-scroll mechanism for macOS.
 It is especially useful with a trackball where you can press mouse button 4 and roll the ball to scroll through a large website or a document.